 Influenza, also known as "flu" is an acute respiratory illness caused by an infection of the respiratory tract with the influenza virus.
-There are two types of influenza viruses that commonly infect humans namely A and B. The flu viruses are typically in circulation before the winter months in South Africa with an average start of the flu season in the first week of June, although this varies.
+There are two types of influenza viruses that commonly infect humans namely A and B. The flu viruses are typically in circulation before the winter months in South Africa with an average start of the flu season over the years 2005 to 2019 in week 20 (mid-May), ranging from the end April to mid-June.